Salar De Uyuni (Bolivia)

 Getting There

-Uyuni is 6-12 hours by bus from Potosi (BOB 35-80), or accessible by weekly train from Oruro.
-Flights from La Paz to Uyuni run on BoA and Amaszonas (around 1 hour, $60-120 USD).
-The bus from San Pedro de Atacama to Uyuni (through the reserve) is often done as part of a tour rather than independently.
+Uyuni is 6-12 hours by bus from Potosi.
+Flights from La Paz on BoA or Amaszonas take about an hour and cost $60-120 USD depending on timing.
+The bus from San Pedro de Atacama is often done as part of a tour crossing the reserve rather than as independent transport.